 Freight cars would depend on the era and industries you choose.
-Although the space is tight, 50 foot cars would have no difficulties navigating the... curves.
-Choosing diffeent industries would allow a variety of boxcars, tanks, gondolas, flatcars, etc.
+Although the space is tight, 50-foot cars would have no difficulties navigating the curves.
+Choosing different industries would allow a variety of boxcars, tanks, gondolas, flatcars, etc.

-Uncoupling magnets could be added, but given the small size of the operation and the many places you'll want to separate cars, you may be better off using an hand tool.
+Uncoupling magnets could be added, but given the small size of the operation and the many places you'll want to separate cars, you may be better off using a hand tool.

 In addition to setting off the inbound cars, outbound cars must also be gathered.
 And any cars that you have to move to access the sidings will need to be put back.